Financial Toolkit for Local Officials - Intro

 - Reserve Funds [pdf] – In uncertain economic times, reserve funds can provide officials with a welcomed budgetary option that can help mitigate the need to cut services or to raise taxes.

 - Capital and Repair Reserve Funds for Town or County Water and Sewer Districts – Establishing and funding allowable reserve funds for a specific intended purpose can smooth out spikes in both the annual budget.

 Revenue Shortfalls and Use of Available Surplus Fund Balance

-Some local governments’ budgets rely heavily upon revenues that may be reduced as a result of the COVID pandemic such as sales tax, state aid and local fees derived from water, sewer and recreation.
+Some local governments’ budgets rely heavily upon revenues that may be reduced as a result of financial crises such as sales tax, state aid and local fees derived from water, sewer and recreation.
 The boards of these governments should consider the prudent use of surplus unrestricted fund balance and other methods to ensure services are provided.